Why Trump’s hold on evangelicals is so hard for DeSantis and Haley to break | News Channel 3-12

 Analysis by Ronald Brownstein, CNN

-(CNN) — The Iowa caucus on Monday will provide the first test of whether Donald Trump’s secret weapon in the 2016 GOP presidential nomination contest – his strong support among blue-collar evangelical Christians – is still working for him in 2024.
+(CNN) — Donald Trump’s convincing victory in the Iowa caucuses Monday provided the first evidence that his secret weapon in the 2016 GOP presidential nomination contest – his strong support among blue-collar evangelical Christians – is still working for him in 2024.

+The education gap among evangelicals remained enormous in Iowa on Monday.
+Compared to his showing here in 2016, Trump improved among evangelicals with and without a college degree.
+But the college-educated evangelicals remained hesitant about him: he only split them about evenly with Florida Gov. Ron DeSantis, with each capturing slightly less than two-fifths, according to the CNN entrance poll.

+But evangelicals without a college degree remained overwhelmingly loyal to Trump: he won a commanding two-thirds of them, the entrance poll found.
+Trump beat DeSantis among those blue-collar evangelicals by over three-to-one, despite all of the Florida governor’s endorsements from local social conservative leaders.

 The biggest surprise in Trump’s march to the nomination in 2016 was how many White evangelical Christians voted for a thrice-married casino-owning New Yorker who had previously expressed liberal views on social issues such as abortion.
 The key to Trump’s breakthrough among evangelical Christians was his commanding support among the members of that community without a college degree, who supported him then in much greater numbers than those with advanced education.

-Note: This story has been updated Monday to reflect CNN’s projection in the Iowa caucuses.